-The 13th day of the Persian New Year is called Sizdah Bedar and usually falls on April 1 or April 2.
+The 13th day of the Persian New Year is called Sizdah Bedar and usually falls on April 1st or April 2nd.
 Pranks have reportedly been played on this holiday since 536 BC, making it perhaps the oldest known joke day.
 It’s customary to spend the afternoon outside, celebrating the new season and indulging in food, laughter, games, and good-natured jokes.
-After a picnic, you throw away green vegetables, known as sabzeh, which represent any potential illnesses or bad luck for the coming year.
+After a picnic, you throw away green vegetables, known as sabzeh, to ward off any potential illnesses or bad luck for the coming year.

-The Sunday and Monday, prior to Lent is when the Portuguese celebrate April Fools’, and they have embraced one prank as their own: throwing flour on someone.
+The Sunday and Monday, prior to Lent is when the Portuguese celebrate April Fools’ Day, and they have embraced one prank as their own: throwing flour on someone.
 Some could say it is better than having a fish stuck behind you.

 India’s Holi festival is celebrated on March 31st and is a day to play jokes, toss colored dust and wear face and body paint to inaugurate spring.
 While it is not really a day to celebrate jokes or pranks, the Indian culture embraces happiness in various forms of which jokes and pranks carried out in good spirit is a part of it.

 The Danish and the Swedish have a day each in two different months to let themselves loose and have some fun.
-May 1 is Maj-kat (May cat), a joke day, although bother Denmark and Sweden also celebrate April 1 as April Fools’ Day.
+May 1st is Maj-kat (May cat), a joke day, although both Denmark and Sweden also celebrate April 1st as April Fools’ Day.
 The Scandinavians definitely know how to bid adieu to a long gloomy winter and welcome brighter spring in good spirits.